FuelLabs/fuel-docs/src/developer-quickstart.md

 - In your contract directory, run `forc build`
 - In your contract directory, redeploy the contract by running this command and following the same steps as above to sign the transaction with your wallet: `forc deploy --url https://node-beta-1.fuel.network/graphql --gas-price 1`
-- In your frontend directory, re-run this command: `npx fuelchain --target=fuels --out-dir=./src/contracts ../counter-contract/out/debug/*-abi.json`
+- In your frontend directory, re-run this command: `npx fuels typegen -i ../counter-contract/out/debug/*-abi.json -o ./src/contracts`
 - In your `fuel-project/frontend` directory, update the contract ID in your `App.tsx` file

 ## Need Help?